yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

 ###  Expected outcome of this tutorial:
 Upon completion of this tutorial, you will be able to:
-- Launch a singularity container from a bioconda package (e.g., trimmomatic)
+- Launch a singularity container from a bioconda package which available as a docker image (e.g., trimmomatic image)
 - Manage Singularity TMPDIR and CACHEDIR directories in HPC environment